proclaim: why women, too, should go and tell

 And in that light, we learn manners and approach each other with a little awe, too.
 Our kids, our friends, our spouses: I revere the flame within you, and so help me God, I will not blow it out.

-So must take care of ourselves, and take care of each other.
+So we must take care of ourselves, and take care of each other.
 Caring for the body – literal and figurative – is both a gift and a holy commission.

 On the frantic Friday when I am finishing a post and looking at Monday’s to-do list that has no hope in the world of being completed in the next two hours, He is there.